 M.S. in Education | Autism Endorsement FAQ

-Nova Southeastern University (NSU) began offering the first of four master's level courses in the Fall of 2003 through a joint program between the Mailman Segal Center for Human Development (MSC) and the Fischler School of Education (FSE).
+Nova Southeastern University (NSU) began offering the first of four master's level courses in the Fall of 2003 through a joint program between the Mailman Segal Center for Human Development (MSC) and the Fischler College of Education (FCE).
 Each of these four courses is offered for three credits.
 The four courses are:

 - EP 650: Assessment, Diagnosis, and Nature of Children with Autism Spectrum Disorder